Ty France Player Props: Mariners vs. Guardians

 Guardians Pitching Rankings (2022)

-- Guardians pitchers combined to surrender 172 total home runs at a clip of 1.1 per game (15th in the league).
+- Guardians pitchers combined to surrender 172 total home runs last year (1.1 per game).
+That ranked 15th in baseball.

-- Gaddis will make his first start of the season for the Guardians.
+- Civale will make his first start of the season for the Guardians.

-- The 24-year-old right-hander started and threw four innings when he last appeared Thursday, Sept.
-15 against the Chicago White Sox.
+- The 27-year-old righty last appeared Tuesday, Oct.
+18 against the New York Yankees, when he started and went a third of an inning.

 © 2023 Data Skrive.
 All rights reserved.